-The NWAC education program is run by the Friends of the Northwest Weather and Avalanche Center and focuses on providing free, basic 1-2 hour avalanche awareness classes.
-The program offers between 120 and 150 classes every year at local outdoor, ski and snowmobile shops as well as by special arrangement with a variety of organizations.
-The education program is run by a program director and contracts roughly 20 instructors who have been trained by the American Association of Avalanche Research and Education to offer the premier avalanche education curriculum available.
+The NWAC education program focuses on providing free, basic 1-2 hour avalanche awareness classes.
+The program offers around 300 classes every year at local outdoor, ski and snowmobile shops as well as by special arrangement with a variety of organizations.
+The education program is run by a program director and contracts roughly 50 instructors who have been trained by the American Association of Avalanche Research and Education to offer the premier avalanche education curriculum available.

 In addition to our basic adult awareness classes, we also offer a growing youth specific program that we bring to schools and youth programs throughout the Northwest.
 This program focuses on young adults in the 12-18 age range.

 Beyond basic awareness, we also offer a unique workshop series called “Laying Tracks” which focuses on multiple aspects of backcountry travel and avalanche terrain.
 This 4-week virtual program is taught by our avalanche forecaster and covers a specific topic for each session.